bflife/mcp-chat-ui/README.md

 ## Agent & LLM Integration

 Agents are run using the **OpenAI Agents SDK** for seamless integration with MCP.
-The current implementation uses **Gemini LLM** for agent responses, but you can easily switch to OpenAI LLM by updating the agent configuration.
+The current implementation uses **OpenRouter** to access various LLMs for agent responses.
+OpenRouter provides access to multiple AI models including OpenAI, Anthropic, Google, and many others through a unified API.
 This flexibility allows you to experiment with different large language models as needed.

 ## Features